l

 Poor Fellow-Soldiers of Christ and the Temple of Solomon

-The Knights Templar was a monastic military order that was formed in 1118.
+The Poor Fellow-Soldiers of Christ and the Temple of Solomon, more popularly known as The Templar Knights or Knights Templar, was a monastic military order that was formed in 1118.
 The founders of the order were two French knights, Hugues de Payens and Godfrey of St Omer.
-In 1119 or 1120, after the successful campaign to recapture the holy city of Jerusalem, King Baldwin II, acutely aware of the military deficiencies of the military establishment of the Latin East, seems to have convinced these men and their companions to take an oath to provide a military escort for Christian pilgrims en route to the Holy Land, in particular on the road from the port of Jaffa up to Jerusalem.
+In 1119 or 1120, after the successful campaign to recapture the holy city of Jerusalem, King Baldwin II, acutely aware of the military deficiencies of the military establishment of the Latin East, seemed to have convinced these men and their companions to take an oath to provide a military escort for Christian pilgrims en route to the Holy Land, in particular on the road from the port of Jaffa up to Jerusalem.

 The full original title of the new order was Pauperes commilitones Christi Templique Salomonis (Poor Fellow-Soldiers of Christ and the Temple of Solomon).
 They were officially sanctioned by the church at the Council of Troyes in 1128 and received the support of St. Bernard of Clairvaux, who was commissioned to write their "Rule".Of their founding, William of Tyre wrote some years afterwards: